Why Are Buildings In The Cyclades Painted Blue And White?

 Other islands have domestic airports, where you can fly to from Athens.

-However, most of the Cycladic islands are only accessible by ferry.
+However, many of the Greek islands are only accessible by ferry.
 Many visitors fly into Athens, and then take an onward ferry from Piraeus port, which is only a half hour out of central Athens.

-You can check ferry routes to all the Greek islands and book your ferry tickets on Ferryscanner, a convenient search engine.
+You can check ferry routes to all the Greek islands and book your ferry tickets on two very convenient search engines, Ferryscanner or Ferryhopper.

 FAQs about the Greek island houses